 Check with your UNISON rep whether any special arrangements have been negotiated with your employer.

 Even if you don’t qualify for parental leave, you should be able to get time off to deal with genuine emergencies.
 You have the right to take a reasonable amount of unpaid time off to deal with certain emergencies involving people you care for.

-You qualify for “time off for dependents” regardless of how long you have been working for your employer.
+You qualify for “time off for dependants” regardless of how long you have been working for your employer.

 Next steps for UNISON reps